+Contact: Career Development

-Contact: Student Center, Room 209, ext.
-2368
+Student Center, Room 262, ext.
+2368 careerdevelopment@waubonsee.edu

 Career Education

 Career education refers to Waubonsee's program of Certificates of Achievement and Associate in Applied Science Degrees in career areas ranging from accounting to welding.
 For complete information about the career education program, refer to a current college catalog, or visit Waubonsee's website.